ethan-dsouza-dev/CPSC-210-Finance-App/README.md

 ## Why is this project of interest to you?

 I have always been very passionate about personal finance.
-Usually I track my finances using a spreadsheet, but I while talking to my peers I have realised that it is quite tedious for people to create a spreadsheet and constantly update it.
+Usually I track my finances using a spreadsheet, but while talking to my peers I have realised that it is quite tedious for people to create a spreadsheet and constantly update it.
 An app would make it much easier for data entry and also to get insights from that data as to how